apache/directory-fortress-core/README-QUICKSTART-SLAPD.txt

 ___________________________________________________________________________________
 ###################################################################################
-SECTION IV - Apache Tomcat Setup Fortress Usage
+SECTION 4 - Apache Tomcat Setup Fortress Usage
 ###################################################################################

 During this section, you will be asked to setup Apache Tomcat 8 and prepare for usage with Apache Fortress